 The drow were once denizens of Upperworld, sharing the realm with their elven brethren without consequence.
 Thousands of years have passed since those mythical times, and the children of the Spider Goddess have evolved far from their original state.
 The drow (now barely considered a subtype of the elven race) live far beneath the surface of known lands, deep in the Underworld.
 Their large cities are built in reverence to Naraneus the Spider Goddess, who intimately assists them, unlike the deities of Upperworld.
 Drow societies are matriarchal, and women generally hold every position of power within a city, their priesthoods always led by women of potent ability and foresight.

-Drow are cold, cunning and manipulative; most live for the sole purpose of obtaining absolute power and control over those around them.
+Drow are typically cold, cunning, and manipulative; most live for the sole purpose of obtaining absolute power and control over those around them.
 Their entire race is inherently evil but there are rare occasions—when the moon is full and the Spider Goddess’ attentions are devoted elsewhere—that a good-aligned dark elf is born.
-Children born during these periods are generally sacrificed to Naranaeus without a second thought, but mothers with a strong parenting instinct that are unwilling to kill their own child give birth in secret, outside of their drow settlement, passing the child to an Upperworlder or asking an Underworlder of another race to care for the newborn.
+Children born during these periods are generally sacrificed to Naranaeus without a second thought, but mothers with a strong parental instinct give birth in secret, outside of their drow settlement, passing the child to an Upperworlder or asking an Underworlder of another race to care for the newborn.
 They may follow their offspring, secretly assisting from afar to see that their child grows and adapts to life amongst the other races.

 Raised to rule, dark elven women have deft tongues and cunning wits but lack the grace and natural instincts of their ancestral counterparts on the surface.

 Dark elven society subjugates males, reducing their roles into defenders of their settlements and little else.
 They are trained from birth to hone their keen senses, agility and ability to remain unseen and unheard, but their lack of social commitments leave them less able to maneuver in conversation as their female counterparts.